rackerlabs/docs-cloud-databases/api-docs/general-api-info/service-access.rst

 | Hong Kong (HKG)         | ``https://hkg.databases.api.rackspacecloud.com/v1.0/1234``                 |
 +-------------------------+----------------------------------------------------------------------------+

-Replace the ``1234`` with your Rackspace Cloud account number.

-You can find the complete endpoint URI with your account number appended in the service catalog that is returned in the \
+Replace the sample account ID number, ``1234``, with your actual account number that is returned as part of the authentication response.
+The account number is located  after the  final slash (/) in the ``publicURL`` field.

-:ref:`authentication response <review-auth-resp>`.
-Search the catalog for the service type, ``rax:database`` .
-Then copy the URI from the publicURL field for the region you want to use.
+The service catalog returned in the authentication response specifies the correct service access endpoint for your account to use for accessing
+|product name|.
+Use the service type (``rax:database``) to locate the
+correct endpoint in the service catalog.
+For an example of the service catalog, see
+:ref:`authentication response examples <authentication-response-examples>`.